loudoweb/fabula/README.md

 ### Transpile to other languages

+If you don't code with Haxe.
+You can still generate a port in the language you want as soon it is supported by Haxe (JavaScript, C++, C#, Python, Lua, PHP, Flash).
+It would be better to make proper ports to have cleaner files but using those generated ports guarantees you are using the last version of the fabula api.

-You have to execute the hxml file that compiles to the language you want.
+To get the last api port, you have to execute the hxml file that compiles to the language you want to use.

-`haxe compile/js.hxml`
+e.g: `haxe compile/js.hxml`

+In order to do that, first you need to [download and install haxe](https://haxe.org/download/).

 You will need some libraries depending on your target.